Housing

 We strongly advise that you secure your housing before you leave your home country.
 It can be very difficult and expensive to arrange housing in Seattle at the last minute!

 In a homestay, you stay with an American family in their home.
 Homestays can be a great way to learn more about American culture and practice English outside of class.
-You stay in a private room in a homestay.
+You stay in a private room in a homestay, but you typically share a bathroom with other household members.
 Most homestays include some meals.

 ALPS recommends the following homestay agencies: